anthonycaccese/art-book-next-de/README.md

 ## **Configuration Options**

-- The theme has a simple set of options that can be changed directly in the root theme.xml
+- The theme has a simple set of options that can be changed directly from the UI Settings menu of ES-DE
    - Options:
-   - `<aspectRatio></aspectRatio>`- sets the aspect ratio the theme will render at.
+   - `Theme Aspect Ratio`- sets the aspect ratio the theme will render at.
 If needed, this should be changed to match the aspect ratio of your screen.
-   - `<gameListStyle></gameListStyle>`- sets the layout used for the gamelist view when media & metadata are scraped for your games
+   - `Theme Variant`- sets the layout used for the gamelist view when media & metadata are scraped for your games
-   - `<colorScheme></colorScheme>`- sets the color scheme that is used for the overall theme on all views
+   - `Color`- sets the color scheme that is used for the overall theme on all views
 - 16:9, 16:10 and 4:3 aspect ratios are currently supported
 - there are 2 gamelist layouts to choose from (metadata-on & metadata-off)
 - and 4 pre-built color schemes are currently available with the option of creating your own customized color scheme through a simple XML file (details below)